 Are snow Bengals high maintenance?

-Snow Bengals are high maintenance and demanding cats.
+Snow Bengals are high-maintenance and demanding cats.
 They bond strongly with their owners and can beg for their time and attention.

 How much do snow Bengals cost?

-Most snow Bengal kittens are more expensive than an adult Bengal.
+Most snow Bengal kittens are more expensive than adult Bengal.
 You can expect to pay up to $1000 for a Bengal kitten.
 But they can range anywhere from $400 to $10,000.
 The cost depends on their location and breeder.

 Are snow Bengal cats jealous?